TylerYep/sage/README.md

 By Tyler Yep, Jesse Doan

 # Instructions
+Adding more documentation because, heavens, we have guests!
 Obtain the Code Studio data from Chris Piech (cpiech) and put it in `data/`.

 ## Data Exploration
 Run `python data_loader.py` to convert the data to json.

+Set `USE_FEEDBACK_NN = False` in explore.py.

 Then, run `python explore.py` to examine specific data examples.

-## Grader
+## Autograder
+Jump into generate with `cd generate/`.

-Run `python sample.py` to get the training data.
+Run `python sample.py` to get training data.
+This will also give the top 50 submissions in the source data that were not represented in your grammar.
+Fix your grammar!

-Run `python preprocess.py [data_path_here.pkl]` to convert the data.
+Run `python preprocess.py [data_path_here.pkl]` to convert/split the data into train/val/test.

 Run `python train.py` to train the model.

-Then, run `python explore.py` to examine specific data examples.
+Run `python explore.py` to examine specific data examples.

 # TODO
-1. Visualizing this data somehow (cluster neighbors).
+1. Visualizing this data somehow (cluster neighbors). @Peter/Natalie/Andrew
-2. Order by number of submissions.
+2. Order by number of submissions?

-## Baseline
+## Milestones
+- Write a grammar for p1.
+- Created data exploration tool.
+- Create visualizer for rubric sampled AI.
+- Anomaly Detection.

 # Project Info